mne-tools/mne-python/doc/advanced_setup.rst

 click-and-drag to rotate cortical surface activation maps).

-If you are creating a static notebook or simply prefer Jupyter's inline plot display, MNE-python will work with the standard "inline" magic:
+If you are creating a static notebook or simply prefer Jupyter's inline plot display, MNE-Python will work with the standard "inline" magic:

 .. code-block:: ipython